luckyframework/avram/OPERATION_EXTRACTION_SUMMARY.md

 3. **Backward compatibility** - Existing Avram operations continue to work unchanged
 4. **Clean architecture** - The base operation is minimal and focused on the core pattern

+## What was NOT extracted

+The following Avram features remain in Avram and were not moved to Lucky:
+- **Full callback system** - The macro-based callback system with conditions (`before_run :method, if: :condition`)
+- **Attribute system** - The complete attribute definition and management system
+- **Validation system** - The validation methods and infrastructure
+- **Error handling** - The operation errors module
+- **Needy initializer** - The needs macro and initialization system

 ## Key Design Decisions

 1. **Minimal base class** - Lucky::BaseOperation only provides the core operation pattern without prescribing implementation details
 2. **Interface-based params** - Uses Lucky::Paramable interface to allow different param implementations
 3. **Abstract methods** - Subclasses must implement `valid?`, `attributes`, and `custom_errors`
 4. **Compatibility layer** - Avram modules remain as empty shells to prevent breaking changes
+5. **Basic hooks only** - Only simple before_run/after_run methods, not the full callback system

 ## Usage in Lucky (without Avram)